GeoffAWaddington/CSI30Wiki/Feedback-Processors.md

 * CSI sends the 90 20 00 message back to the surface, instructing it to turn the light off

-### Note:
-* It's important to understand it's not the surface deciding when to turn the light on or off.
+**Note:** It's important to understand it's not the surface deciding when to turn the light on or off.
 It's doing it in response to a message from CSI.
 We don't want the surface managing the state of the buttons, that responsibility belongs to Reaper/CSI.

-## Included Feedback Processors
+# Feedback Processors

 * [[FB_TwoState]]
 * [[FB_ Fader14Bit]]
 * [[FB_ Fader7Bit]]
 * [[FB_ Encoder]]